This year has been hard for the North Carolina commercial fishing industry.

 The North Carolina Fisheries Association asked for almost $20 million from the state’s relief fund.
 This was a conservative amount, since the damage is likely far more extensive.
 Last week during the legislative short session, the state awarded $1.6 million to the industry, enough for $300 per fisherman.
 Hardly worth the effort.

 Recovery from Florence will be a marathon, not a sprint.
 The fishing communities of North Carolina are facing long-term impacts from this storm.
 Wild shellfish stocks were likely hit hard, but we’re only beginning to see the impact since the season just began.
 Fish stocks have been out of whack all year.
 As a result, many fishermen will have to look for other sources of income this winter.

-As of November 2nd, Governor Cooper requested additional resources and funding from the US Department of Commerce to help the commercial fishing industry repair damage and get back on their feet.
+As of November 2nd, Governor Cooper requested additional resources and funding from the US Department of Commerce by petitioning the department to declare a fisheries disaster in NC.
+This could result in additional funds from the federal government to help the commercial fishing industry repair damage and get back on their feet.

 HOW YOU CAN HELP

 Support North Carolina’s fishing families this holiday season by giving to the NC Fisheries Association’s Maritime Angels fundraiser.
 This is a program designed to help families from the commercial fishing industry who need help this holiday season.